rednafi/rednafi.com/content/python/patch_where_the_object_is_used.md

     - Testing
 ---

-I was reading [Ned Bachelder's][1] blog [*Why your mock doesn’t work*][1] and it triggered an epiphany in me about a testing pattern that I've been using for a while without being aware that there might be an aphorism on the practice.
+I was reading Ned Bachelder's blog "Why your mock doesn’t work"[^1] and it triggered an epiphany in me about a testing pattern that I've been using for a while without being aware that there might be an aphorism on the practice.

 > Patch where the object is used; not where it's defined.